 ELearning utilizes electronic technologies to access curriculum outside of the traditional classroom.
 Greater Clark County Schools believes that continuity of instruction in the event of the loss of an instructional day, due to weather or other circumstances, is a critical component to our students' success.
-Therefore, our schools will provide the opportunity for students to interact with their teachers through the use of personal devices, Google Classroom, email and other electronic digital media to ensure uninterrupted instruction.
-More information regarding eLearning days can be found on the Greater Clark County Schools website.
+Therefore, our schools will provide the opportunity for students to interact with their teachers through the use of personal devices, Google Classroom, Google Meet sessions, email and other electronic digital media to ensure uninterrupted instruction.